Contracts & Enquiries

 * £10 Amazon voucher issued once payment has been processed through Quotezone.
 You cannot claim if you have already received a quote and/or paid and instructed for your insurance

-Once you receive your report, I’d suggest speaking to your estate agent and ask them when the seller would like to complete.
+Once you receive your report, I’d suggest speaking to your estate agent and asking them when the seller would like to complete.
 You can complete any time after you exchange contracts, however you normally aim for 1 to 2 weeks to give you some time to organise removals and so that your solicitor can draw down your mortgage funds.
-Once you have agreed a date with the seller please supply this to your solicitor and they’ll confirm the same with the seller’s solicitor.
+Once you have agreed on a date with the seller, please supply this to your solicitor, and they’ll confirm the same with the seller’s solicitor.

-After reading the report on title, if you decide you are happy to proceed you need to sign and return the following documents to your solicitor:
+After reading the report on title, you need to sign and return the following documents to your solicitor:

 • Contract;